-- MUSI 1311 is only offered in the fall semester. - Students must take MUSI 1116 Sight Singing & Ear Training I, and MUSI 1181 Piano Class I concurrently.
+Students must take MUSI 1116, Sight Singing & Ear Training I, and MUSI 1114, Piano Class for Music Majors I, concurrently.
+MUSI 1311 is only offered in the Fall semester.

 MUSI 1312 - Music Theory II

 The study of analysis and writing of tonal melody and diatonic harmony, including all diatonic chords and seventh chords in rout position and inversions, non-chord tones, and functional harmony.
 Introduction to more complex topics, such modulation may occur.
 Optional correlated study at the keyboard.